TQTQliu/Light-X/README.md

 ```
 All required models will be downloaded automatically.

 **Note:** We provide a list of commonly used commands along with their corresponding visual outputs in **[EXAMPLE.md](EXAMPLE.md)**.
-We strongly encourage users to refer to this file to understand the purpose and effect of each argument.
+We encourage users to refer to this file to understand the purpose and effect of each argument.

 The `run.sh` script executes `inference.py` with the following arguments: